ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 !!! note
     The username can be configured in SystemLink 2021R1 and later.

-SystemLink creates a unique username for each user using Open ID Connect claims.
+SystemLink creates a unique username for each user using OpenID Connect claims.
 Some UIs display the username.
 SystemLink uses the
 `sub` and `iss` claims by default to ensure that the value is unique across all providers.
 However those claims often contain internal
 IDs or URLs from the provider.

 <figure>
   <img src="../../img/default-username.png" width="500" />
-  <figcaption>The default username for an Open ID Connect user may contain internal IDs or URLs.</figcaption>
+  <figcaption>The default username for an OpenID Connect user may contain internal IDs or URLs.</figcaption>
 </figure>

 You can change the claim that SystemLink uses as the username.